cyrusimap/cyrus-imapd/CONTRIBUTING.md

 Cyrus doesn't have a hard and fast style guide, *but it will*.
 For now, consult the [Cyrus hacking docs](https://www.cyrusimap.org/imap/developer/guidance/hacking.html), which spell out some of the standards of formatting and construction.
+This document is, at present, quite out of date.
+You are probably best served by just copying the style of the surrounding code.

 ## The Tests